The Two Deadly Sins of Sales Compensation Planning

 When we look back on the worst comp plans, the biggest crime wasn’t poor incentives.
 It was overcomplicating the program to account for conflicting upstream decisions.

-Ironically, the comp plan was never the problem — their priorities were.
+Ironically, the sales compensation plan was never the problem — their priorities were.